 Since 2001, Exact Calibration has been specializing in aftermarket calibration services for the Hexagon M.I.™/ formerly Hexagon Metrology™ Leitz, Brown & Sharpe™ and DEA Coordinate Measuring Machine (CMM) brand and local PC-DMIS® Programming Support

-In order to achieve the highest accuracy of your system and maximize its productivity, it is highly recommend that your Coordinate Measuring Machine should only be serviced by factory/OEM trained engineers with at least 10 years of CMM service experience, as it is highly critical to have a full understanding of the correlation of the Six Degrees of Freedom.
+In order to achieve the highest accuracy of your system and maximize its productivity, it is critical that your Coordinate Measuring Machine is only serviced by highly qualified and factory/OEM trained service engineers, as a full understanding of the correlation of the Six Degrees of Freedom is necessary.

 Nationwide Calibration Services are offered for these Hexagon M.I.™/ Hexagon Metrology™ Leitz and former Brown&Sharpe® CMM Models, that utilize Quindos™ or PC-DMIS™ measuring software: